makerdao/xdomain/forta-bots/L1-Teleport-Backing/README.md

-# Large Tether Transfer Agent
+# MakerDAO Teleport Backing

 ## Description

-This agent detects transactions with large Tether transfers
+This bot detects Mint events emitted from the TeleportJoin without the corresponding WormholeInitialized events from the L2DaiWormholeGateway contract.

 ## Supported Chains

+- Optimism Kovan
+- Arbitrum Testnet
-- Ethereum
+- Polygon (PoC)
-- List any other chains this agent can support e.g. BSC

 ## Alerts

-Describe each of the type of alerts fired by this agent

-- FORTA-1
+- MK-02-02
-  - Fired when a transaction contains a Tether transfer over 10,000 USDT
+  - Fired when a Mint event emission without a corresponding WormholeInitialized event is detected.
-  - Severity is always set to "low" (mention any conditions where it could be something else)
+  - Severity is always set to "High".
-  - Type is always set to "info" (mention any conditions where it could be something else)
+  - Type is always set to "Suspicous".
-  - Mention any other type of metadata fields included with this alert
+  - Metadata contains:
+    - `txHash`: The hash of the transaction.
+    - `hashGUID`: The teleport's GUID hash.
+    - `chainId`: The chain identifier.

 ## Test Data

-The agent behaviour can be verified with the following transactions:
+The bot behaviour can be verified with the following transaction:

-- 0x3a0f757030beec55c22cbc545dd8a844cbbb2e6019461769e1bc3f3a95d10826 (15,000 USDT)
+- 0xfe5e7d9ee4d91362049f93d151742e448102591761a62c36da55c176c7e8268d (`Polygon mainnet PoC`)